WebAssembly/website/news/2025-03-27-spectec/index.md

 that, e.g., on an actual Wasm module.
 That way, we can feed the Wasm test suite to it, and indeed, all applicable tests pass!

-This gives a whole new level of assurance (indicated by the fat yellow arrows in the picture), that the _prose specification_ that you'll read in the rendered document actually is correct and defines what we think it defines!
+This gives a whole new level of assurance (indicated by the yellow chalk arrows in the picture), that the _prose specification_ that you'll read in the rendered document actually is correct and defines what we think it defines!
 That was not the case before, and indeed, while developing SpecTec, we discovered numerous